 However, the camera stayed on the faces of the four as one said, “What is it?”
 Another replied, “I don’t know, but we are about to find out.”

 Thenit finished.
-Is there goes to be another series?
-Will we find out just what it was?
+Is there going to be another series?
+Will we find out what it was?
 I don’t know, but if there is, I shall be watching!